MicrosoftDocs/cpp-docs/docs/dotnet/how-to-specify-an-out-parameter.md

 };
 ```

-## Example

-This is a C# client that consumes the Visual C++ component created in the previous example.
+This source file is a C# client that consumes the C++ component created in the previous example.

 ```csharp
 // cpp_out_param_2.cs